Gastr Del Sol & David Grubbs

 Gastr Del Sol's research program was basically continued by the solo albums of David Grubbs, beginning with the solo sonatas of Banana Cabbage, Potato Lettuce, Onion Orange (1997).
 The Thicket (1998), recorded with a supergroup featuring John McEntire on drums, Josh Abrams on bass, Jeb Bishop on trumpet, and Tony Conrad on violin, was an exercise of angst-filled settings for a new style of story-telling, of mixing timbric exploration and folk melody.
 Its compositions betrayed and fused Grubbs' influences: Red Crayola, Pere Ubu, John Fahey and John Cage.
 After the avant-jazz jams of Apertura (1999) and Coxcomb/ Avocado Orange (2000), Grubbs returned to the idea of his masterpiece with The Spectrum Between (2000), although in a simpler and lighter tone.

-David Grubbs (guitar player in three of the most important bands of the '80s, Squirrel Bait Bitch Magnet and Bastro) along with bass player Bundy Brown, formed Gastr Del Sol.
+David Grubbs (already the guitarist in three of the most important bands of the '80s, namely Squirrel Bait Bitch Magnet and Bastro), along with bass player Bundy Brown, formed Gastr Del Sol.

 The lengthy A Watery Kentucky (nine minutes) is more of a "slowcore" piece, that catatonic and slighty shoddy rock, whose mawkish cords and slow rhythms veer towards the ecstacy of acidrock.
 Its course is infused with unsettled chords, its dialect layered in scores of sub-linguistic fragments.